jacobtlister/scripts/README.md

 # script storage

-for sanity's sake (aka so the scripts i make will be able to access utility scripts without me having a stroke trying to figure out how to find a script from anywhere in the file system), store the scripts directory in your home folder.
+for sanity's sake (aka so the scripts i make will be able to access utility scripts without me having a stroke trying to figure out how to find a script from anywhere in the file system), store the scripts directory in your `$HOME` folder.

 # explanation of repository contents